 Now the students can listen to the talk again and again during other activities and will memorize the new vocabulary without much effort.

-After understanding the talk and listening to it multiple times, this preparation can be used as a starting point for discussions in class and other activities.
+Understanding the talk and listening to it multiple times can be a starting point for discussions in class and other activities.
+To make the most of your talks, you can use this free TED talk worksheet to make sure your students have understood the video.

-Please contact me via email@example.com if you have any questions regarding creating parallel text content.
-If you would like some ready-to-use material, please visit my webpage ‘English for Kids’.
-The page contains a free book you can use in class, including the famous poem ‘The Jabberwocky’ by Lewis Carroll and some chapters of the book ‘The Story of Mankind’.
+Please contact me via firstname.lastname@example.org if you have any questions regarding creating parallel text content.
+If you teach in Germany and would like some ready-to-use material, please visit my webpage ‘English for Kids’.
+The page contains a free bilingual book you can use in class, including the famous poem ‘The Jabberwocky’ by Lewis Carroll and some chapters of the book ‘The Story of Mankind’.

 If you found this article useful and would like to learn more about computerized teaching, take a look at this post on using corpus analysis tools in the classroom.